THE SUPER VALUE TOURS DIFFERENCE

 Suzdal and Vladimir:

-Moscow Airport: Sheraton Moscow – Flying to Moscow can be tiring!
-Our first hotel is the best one near the airport so you can rest immediately after the long flight.
+Moscow Airport: Don't start your trip tired!
+Our first hotel is the best available near the airport so you may rest immediately after a long flight.

 Suzdal: Pushkarskaya Sloboda – Traditional log cabins within walking distance of the Suzdal Kremlin (triple rooms not available).